 Planning an adult trip to Animal Kingdom?
 We’ve got you covered!

 Animal Kingdom is one of our favorite theme parks for kids, but it’s also really great for going with our adult friends.
-There have been so many updates made over the last five years that have really elevated Animal Kingdom into a nice option for grown-up entertainment and fun.
+There have been so many updates made over the last decade that have really elevated Animal Kingdom into a nice option for grown-up entertainment and fun.

 This guide will help you navigate all the best experiences that Animal Kingdom has to offer when planning a grown-up-friendly vacation to Disney.

 Animal Kingdom is the youngest park at Walt Disney World with so many fun things to do for families, children and even adults.
-It’s increasingly become one of the most complete theme parks in the world over the years and we love it for the wildlife, rides, restaurants and entertainment.
+It’s increasingly become one of the most complete theme parks in the world and we love it for the wildlife, rides, restaurants and entertainment.

-This is definitely not a definite “half-day” park in the same way it used to be considered by many Disney fans.
+This is definitely not a “half-day” park as it used to be considered by many Disney fans.
 There’s a lot to take in and a lot has changed in recent years.
 (If you haven’t visited in a while, make sure to read through our 30 Insider Tips & Secrets for Animal Kingdom after you’re done reading this guide.)

-We find that it’s very easy to spend a full day here, a half day or even to visit for dinner paired with one or two FastPass experiences.
-We also created an entire standalone guide to Animal Kingdom FastPasses.
-It’ll tell you everything you need to know about how to plan your rides, along with some important FastPass strategy.
+We find that it’s very easy to spend a full day here, a half day or even just for dinner reservations with a couple rides afterwards.
+On that note, we also created an entire standalone guide to Animal Kingdom ride passes.
+It’ll tell you everything you need to know about how to plan your rides, along with some important and helpful tips.

 Animal Kingdom is split into six different sections, most of which will be covered in this guide.
 The first you’ll come to is Discovery Island a short walk from the entrance to the park.
 This is where you’ll find the iconic Tree of Life, all the shops and several eateries and entertainment venues.